Ali Sabieh: Geography

 Ali Sabieh is located in a valley in the southern section of the country.
 The city is situated in a mountainous area, in an enclosed valley of the highlands.
 It sits at an elevation of 756 m above sea level.
 Ali Sabieh is a mountainous and hilly town.
-This altitude gives the settlement and the surrounding area a milder climate than the Djibouti city coastal area, where the weather is typically hot.
+This altitude gives the settlement and the surrounding area a milder climate than the Djibouti City coastal area, where the weather is typically hot.
 The city's layout is partially scattered and irregular.
-Houses are generally single storey and mostly cement made.
+Houses are generally single story and mostly made with cement.
 To the east of Ali Sabieh is a grassland savannah, which attracts many types of wildlife to the area, including black-backed jackal, dorcas gazelle, Felis, caracal, various bird species, and the hamadryas baboon.
-Due to its location at 756 metres (2,480 ft) above sea level, Ali Sabieh's climate is moderate in summer and cold in winter.
 The area attracts visitors looking for a moderate climate and pristine, scenic views.

 Climate

-Ali Sabieh is sweltering during summer and very warm during winter.
-There are two rainy seasons.
-The first rainy season extends from March to April and second from July to September.
-From November to March, the town experiences the warm winter season.
-It heats up from June to October, though the nights are cooler.
+Ali Sabieh is characterized by a hot semi-arid climate (Köppen climate classification BSh), with long, hot dry summers and mild winters.
+Ali Sabieh's climate is largely defined by its geographic location.

+The summer season in Ali Sabieh is moderately long, characterized by hot and dry and refreshing breezes with little rain, but relative humidity is generally low, making the heat tolerable.
+Average high temperatures are between 32 C and 37 °C during summer months, and it can sometimes rise up to 40 C during heat waves, and it can occasionally drop to below 19 C at night.
+Winter usually sets in around the end of November, extending through early to mid-March.
+During the winter months, average low temperatures are between 15 C and 16 °C, and it can occasionally drop to below 12 C. There are two rainy seasons.
+The first rainy season extends from March to April, and the second from July to September.
+The average annual rainfall in Ali Sabieh is around 205 mm (8 in).

-Elevation is the major factor in temperature levels.
+Elevation is a major factor in temperature levels.
 The highest recorded temperature was 40 °C on July 13, 2008, while the lowest recorded temperature was 12.5 °C on December 10, 1992.

-Ali Sabieh has a hot arid climate (BWh) by the Köppen-Geiger system.